Robotics-Research-Group-KUL/crospi_core/README.md

 - Create simrobot node to easily transition between simulation and real robot in the future.
 - Implement services for configuration
 - Automatically deactivate node when exit monitor is triggered
+- Implement observers of monitors (etasl mechanism) to publish the events properly